-When appropriate, all clubs should generate funds through dues and/or fundraising activities, but no fundraising activities will be permitted unless approved by the club sponsor and the Vice President of Student Affairs.
+When appropriate, all clubs should generate funds through dues and/or fundraising activities, but no fundraising activities will be permitted unless approved by the club sponsor, the Vice President of Student Affairs, and the Saints Foundation.
 All club funds shall be turned in to the College Business Office and expended via the College 191 requisition/purchase order process.
 Club monies may be used in support of an outside group or individual but must be used in support of the club or Shawnee Community College.

-GRADING (Policy No. 8161)
+GRADING (A2200.15)

 It is the policy of the Board of Trustees that students will earn a grade upon completion of a course.
 A grade of incomplete ("I") may be changed upon completion of all coursework.
-A grade may also be changed if a grievance procedure is approved.Grading (Procedure No. 8161A)
+A grade may also be changed if a grievance procedure is approved.